tamatamvan/quipper.github.io/_posts/2016-02-04-how-to-tame-time-zones-in-ruby-on-rails.markdown

 Prefer the use of `Time.zone.now` to `Time.now`.
 Similarly, prefer the use of `Date.current` to `Date.today`. `Time.zone.now` and `Date.current` return the correct values based on the time zone set in `Time.zone` in Ruby on Rails.

-On the other hand, `Time.now` and `Date.today` returns values based on the *machine's time zone*.
-As an example, since I am in Manila, `Time.now` will return Manila's local time in in UTC+8.
-Another developer who is in Tokyo who uses `Time.now`will get Tokyo's local time.
+On the other hand, `Time.now` and `Date.today` return values based on the *machine's time zone*.
+As an example, since I am in Manila, `Time.now` will return Manila's local time in UTC+8.
+Another developer who is in Tokyo who uses `Time.now` will get Tokyo's local time (UTC+9).

 Overlooking this fact can result to unstable code.
 In fact, we encounter this when running automated tests on [CircleCI](https://circleci.com/).
 There are some tests that pass or fail depending on the time of the day.
-Having this unstable tests could mean one or both of the following:
+Having these unstable tests could mean one or both of the following:

 - The test code is not time zone-sensitive
 - The code being tested itself is not time zone-sensitive (BAD!)